Hexagon/croner/README.md

 // Run a function according to pattern
 Cron('15-45/15 */5 1,2,3 * JAN-MAR SAT', function () {
 	console.log('This will run every fifteenth second between second 15-45');
-	console.log('of the first five seconds every fifth minute');
+	console.log('every fifth minuteof hour 1,2 and 3');
-	console.log('of hour 1,2 and 3 every saturday in January to March.');
+	console.log('every saturday in January to March.');
 });
 ```